 Later, Buckingham Palace announces the Queen has “reluctantly decided” not to attend a Cop26 reception in Glasgow on November 1.

-Instead, she will deliver an address via recorded video message.
+Instead, she will deliver an address in a recorded video message.